 Prepare an agenda that includes approval of minutes.

-Provide Faculty Senate Executive Committee with a copy of meeting minutes within seven working days of meetings.
+Provide Faculty Senate Executive Committee with a copy of meeting minutes within seven business days of meetings.

 Provide a final report to the Faculty Senate at the last official meeting that summarizes what the committee accomplished and what issues should be taken up the next academic year.
 These issues will be on the agenda of the first meeting of the committee the next academic year.